 If you have received an offer of admission, you need to accept the offer.
-If you do not accept the offer before the deadline (which will appear in your admission letter), you will lose your spot in the MSc programme.
+If you do not accept the offer before the deadline (which will be included in your admission letter), you will lose your place in the MSc Programme.
 Therefore, it is important to check the status of your application regularly at the application portal.

 Check your email regularly

-When you receive a message at the application portal, you will receive an email at the mail address you have registered with your application.
+When you receive a message in the application portal, you will receive an email to the mail address you have registered with your application.
 Please be aware that emails from the application portal may end up in your spam filter.